kaosat-dev/Blenvy/README.md

 > [!CAUTION]
-> Blenvy is currently in **Alpha** so there are still quite a few bugs, missing functionality, missing docs, broken examples etc
+> Blenvy is currently in **Alpha 1** state so there are still quite a few bugs, missing functionality, missing docs, broken examples etc
 > Please make sure you back up your Blender files before using it !